-Compassion takes thoughts and feelings, and turns them into CONSTRUCTIVE ACTION.
+Compassion takes thoughts and feelings and turns them into CONSTRUCTIVE ACTION.
 Compassion makes a donation, signs a petition, volunteers time, serves the least of these, helps with chores, listens and empathizes with stories, etc.

 When we simply whine or complain in response to our feelings of offense, it is unhelpful.
-A group discussion with like-minded, offended people is often not constructive, but instead destructive and unbalanced… although it may feel “good” or “comforting” in the moment.
+A group discussion with like-minded, offended people is often not constructive, but instead destructive and unbalanced… although it may feel “good” or “comforting” at the moment.
 Instead, please, join me in deciding to increase our awareness about what we’re feeling and turning it into compassionate action!

 Pray with me: Lord, Will you help me answer the question, Am I offended?
 I confess that there are times when I get stuck in offense.
 I know that this is not your best for me!
 I desire your presence above all else.
 I desire to have eyes to see what you see, and ears to hear what you hear.
 I desire to break off anything in my heart that distracts me from giving you my worship.
 Help me to increase my awareness of what I feel and think, and help me to turn these into constructive action.
 I love you, Lord.

 online Christian counseling

 Did you know that we have a team of highly skilled Christian counselors waiting to help you find freedom?
 You can meet with a counselor of your choice over Zoom, from the comfort of your own home.
 Take a moment to view our Online Christian Counselors.
 If you have questions or would like help getting matched with a counselor, you’re always welcomed to give us a call.